buddhist-uni/buddhist-uni.github.io/_content/av/irish-buddhist_turner-a.md

   - engaged
 ---

-The story of an itinerant, Irish laborer who ordains as a Buddhist monk in 1901 in British Burma and who campaigns tirelessly against colonialism.
+The story of an itinerant, Irish laborer who ordains as a Buddhist monk in 1901 in British Burma and then campaigns tirelessly against colonialism.